thompsoto/snake/README.md

   <img src="https://github.com/thompmatt/Snake/blob/master/images/snakeTitle.png" />
 </p>

-This program is my recreation of the classic **Snake** game.
+This personal program is my recreation of the classic **Snake** game.
 The program utilizes the Pygame module and Object-Oriented Programming (OOP).
 The snake is defined as a list of 'Squares,' which is one of the objects in the code.
 Game runs in a 600 x 600 window.

 The objective of the game is to control a snake and eat food or snacks to grow!
 However, make sure while you are out hunting for food that you do not eat yourself!
 That would hurt...